 Students who do not earn an appropriate score on the English and/or Math placement exams will be required to successfully complete developmental courses before enrolling in ENG1101 and/or MTH1105/1110/1112.

-After completing the 15 hours required for the GEM Program, Air Force students needing to complete the general elective hours for the CCAF A.A.S. degree can choose from a range of options within the University's General Studies classes.
+After completing the 15 hours required for the GEM Program, Air Force and Space Force students needing to complete the general elective hours for the CCAF A.A.S. degree can choose from a range of options within the University's General Studies classes.

 - General Studies class information can be found within our Academic Catalogs.

-And, when the Associate degree of the Community College of the Air Force has been completed, Air Force students wishing to continue their studies to the next level should consider:
+And, when the Associate degree of the Community College of the Air Force has been completed, Air Force and Space Force students wishing to continue their studies to the next level should consider:

-- A range of Bachelor degree programs that can be completed on one of four campuses in Alabama or at one of many sites around the nation and across the globe.
+- A range of Bachelor's degree programs can be completed on one of four campuses in Alabama or at one of many sites around the nation and across the globe.

-- The more than 25 bachelor degree programs that are fully online at TROY Online
+- The more than 25 bachelor's degree programs that are fully online at TROY Online

-- Blended programs allowing students to combine in class and online options
+- Blended programs allow students to combine in-class and online options

-- 8 Bachelor degree programs that are part of the Air Force's AU ABC initiative
+- 8 Bachelor's degree programs that are part of the Air Force and Space Force's AU ABC initiative

-To discuss options or to have your questions answered, please contact Joseph Houghton, Director of Military Programs, at email@example.com.
+To discuss options or to have your questions answered, please contact Ali-Reza Rajabzadeh, Area Coordinator, Support Center - San Antonio, at email@example.com.